Note: Entry into the Medical Illustration Graduate Program (MIGP) occurs only in the Fall semester, which starts in mid-August.

-Augusta, GA 30912-0300
+Augusta, GA 30912 USA

 An official, professional, course-by-course evaluation based on official transcripts and documents is required for all foreign educational transcripts and documents from one of the following three credentials evaluation services: Josef Silny & Associates, Inc., World Education Services (WES), Educational Credential Evaluators, Inc. (ECE).
 Silny and WES are recommended.
 Official transcript evaluations based on unofficial transcripts, documents or copies will not fulfill this requirement.

-Graduate reference forms and letters of recommendation can be submitted online only.
-As part of the online application process, applicants provide the names and current email addresses for three individuals they have asked to serve as their referees.
-Once the online application is submitted, each referee will receive an email notification directing him/her to the online site where he/she can complete the reference form and upload his/her letter of recommendation.
-To change a referee after the application has been submitted, the applicant is instructed to log into his/her CollegeNet account and update the name and current email address for the referee.
+Recommendations can be submitted online only.
+Within the application, you will provide the names and current email addresses for three individuals you have asked to serve as your recommenders.
+Once your application is submitted, each recommender will receive an email notification directing them to the online site where they can complete their recommendation.
+To change a recommender after the application has been submitted, log into your ApplyWeb (CollegeNet) account and make updates.
+Status updates of your recommenders' submissions will be provided to you directly from ApplyWeb (CollegeNet).

 Exemption from the TOEFL requirement is allowed for graduate students who submit proof of earning a baccalaureate degree from a regionally accredited U.S. college/university where English is the language of instruction.

 * A combined Human Anatomy & Physiology course with lab may be an acceptable substitute for the above two pre-requisites.
 Substitution is subject to review and approval by the Medical Illustration Graduate Program Admissions Committee.

 †† Formal university courses are not required for applicants who have already earned baccalaureate degrees, though we strongly recommend them.
 Regardless of the applicant’s artistic background, life drawing, realistic drawing, painting and computer graphic skills are critical to a modern medical illustrator’s success, and so they are weighed very heavily in the application portfolio.
 Applicants must demonstrate proficiency in all of these areas in the submitted portfolio.